lyndon025/playtested/src/content/article/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review.md

 ---
-title: "A fun mesmerizing adventure indie game | Solar Ash - Review"
+author: lyndonguitar
+category: Review
-description: "Glide your way into a satisfying melancholic lightshow in style.
-Solar Ash’s artistic style is as joyfully vibrant as it is depressingly dark, as you journey through and across space and time inside a blackhole called the Ultravoid."
+description: Glide your way into a satisfying melancholic lightshow in style.
+Solar Ash’s artistic style is as joyfully vibrant as it is depressingly dark, as you journey through and across space and time inside a blackhole called the Ultravoid.
+featured: false
 pubDate: 2022-12-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "solar-ash"]
+tags:
-featured: false
+- taptap
+- solar-ash
-thumb: "/images/reviews/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-0.avif"
+thumb: /images/reviews/2022-12-11-a-fun-mesmerizing-adventure-indie-game--solar-ash---review-0.avif
+title: A fun mesmerizing adventure indie game | Solar Ash - Review
 ---

 <div class="gallery">